Tame class field theory over local fields: Introduction

-Yamazaki \cite{Yamazaki} introduced a tame class group for any finite type scheme over a local field.
-He showed the existence of a reciprocity map for smooth schemes over a local field of characteristic zero.
+Let us now assume that $X$ is an open subscheme of a smooth projective scheme $\ov{X}$ over $k$.
+Yamazaki \cite{Yamazaki} introduced a tame class group for $X$, and constructed a reciprocity map if $\Char(k)$ is zero.
 His reciprocity map coincides with that of Hiranouchi for curves.
-Uzun \cite{Uzun} showed that Yamazaki's characteristic zero reciprocity map is an isomorphism with finite coefficients if the underlying variety has a smooth compactification which admits a good reduction.

-The objective of this paper is to study the tame class field theory of smooth quasi-projective schemes of arbitrary dimensions over local fields (of any characteristic) whose smooth compactifications may have bad reductions.
-For such a variety $X$, we define an idele class group $C(X)$ and the tame idele class group $C^{\tm}(X)$.
-Both coincide with $SK_1(X)$ if $X$ is complete (see Definitions~\ref{defn:TCG-0} and ~\ref{defn:Idele-X-1}).
-We show that $C^\tm(X)$ also coincides with the tame class group of Yamazaki.
-Using this class group, we show that the main results of Jannsen-Saito \cite{JS-Doc} and Forr{\'e} \cite{Forre-Crelle} in unramified class field theory over $k$ extend verbatim to the setting of tame class field theory if $X$ admits a smooth compactification.
-Our main main results are described below.
+Uzun \cite{Uzun} showed that Yamazaki's characteristic zero reciprocity map is an isomorphism with finite coefficients if $\ov{X}$ admits a good reduction.
+The objective of this paper is to study the tame class field theory of $X$ in full generality.
+We define a tame idele class group $C^{\tm}(X)$ and show that the results of Jannsen-Saito \cite{JS-Doc} and Forr{\'e} \cite{Forre-Crelle} extend verbatim to the setting of tame class field theory.